CHLD 184: Infant and Toddler Caregiver: Environments and Routines

 Course Objectives

-• Identify health and safety regulation in an infant/toddler environment
+• Describe best practices that support health and safety regulations in an infant/toddler environment.

 Major Course Content